SyedAJafri/TikTakAnimals/README.md

 =============
 Instead of Xs and Os why not use your face or some cute furry animals.

+Note: I'm not working on this project anymore.
+It is partially incomplete.

 Warning
 -------
 This game was not created for anyone to actually use.
 It's actually pretty horrible as a game.